Board of Supervisors Cuts Property Tax Rate, Invests in Public Health

-- funding 30 new positions for the Maricopa County Department of Public Health which led the effort to protect the community from COVID-19 through case investigation, data sharing, testing, and vaccination.
+- funding 30 new positions for the Maricopa County Department of Public Health which led the effort to protect the community from COVID-19 through public education, case investigation, data sharing, testing, and vaccination.

 - $5 million toward long-term solutions to homelessness, including shelters and “bridge” housing

 - continuing successful rental and utility assistance programs that keep people in their homes and prevent evictions that hurt families and the local economy